bg459/modeling_corn/README.md

 The following datasets can be found in the "Data" folder.
 Data was collected by Parth Asawa, Richard Liu, and Eric Zhang.
 Pre-processing performed by BG and EZ.

 IndemnityByYear.csv - output loss for crops

 MinnesotaMonthlyPDSI.csv - PDSI monthly reads

 MinnesotaMonthlyTemperature.csv - monthly temp reads

-ProductionByCounty.csv - production values for Minnesotan counties UpdatedClimateDataByCounty.csv - yearly data for general metereological statisticss.
+ProductionByCounty.csv - production values for Minnesotan counties

+UpdatedClimateDataByCounty.csv - yearly data for general metereological statistics.